French Renaissance architecture: Lescot wing of the Louvre (1546–1553)

 One of the last commissions of François I, given just a year before his death, was the reconstruction of a part of the Louvre Palace, built by Charles V, in order to make it more comfortable and palatial.
 The project was undertaken by Pierre Lescot, a nobleman and architect, and was modified by the new King, Henry II, who added a new pavilion on the southwest to serve as his residence.
 The result was a skillful blend of Italian and French elements.
 The facade featured arcades on the ground level in the Italian style, and was divided by three avant-corps decorated with sets of twin Corinthian columns and topped with consoles with rounded frontons.
 These vertical elements were balanced by the strong horizontal bands marking the floors, and by the gradual and subtle change of the ornament on each level, representing the three classical orders of architecture.
 To avoid monotony, the frontons of the windows alternated between triangles and rounded arches.
-The top floor did not have a high roof lucarnes, like most other French Renaissance buildings; it was composed instead of alternating windows and sculptural decoration, beneath a new kind of roof, the called a comble brisé, which had two different angles of slope.
+The top floor did not have a high roof lucarnes, like most other French Renaissance buildings; it was composed instead of alternating windows and sculptural decoration, beneath a new kind of roof, called a comble brisé, which had two different angles of slope.
 It was crowned with a ridge of ornament.

 The sculptural decoration on the facade, by Jean Goujon was especially remarkable.
 On the two lower levels, it was discreet, composed of inlays of polychrome marble and medallions with sculpted garlands.
 However, on the attic or top floor, he lavishly covered every part of the wall with sculptures of slaves, warriors, trophies, and mythical divinities, representing in classical style the military triumphs of France.

 Inside the Lescot Wing the decoration was inspired by ancient Greece.
 In the ballroom, the balcony for the musicians was carried by caryatides made by Jean Goujon, inspired by those on the Acropolis in Athens.
 Goujon was also responsible for the coffered ceiling of the right stairway of the Lescot Wing, decorated with a sculpture of hunting scenes.